smoe/gentle_rs/README.md

 ```
 Note: Currently only loads two test sequences, hardcoded.

-# Lua interactive interface
+# Lua interactive shell
-You can run GENtle as an interactive interface using the [Lua programming language](https://www.lua.org/).
+You can run GENtle as an interactive shell using the [Lua programming language](https://www.lua.org/).

 ## Example
 ```